ansible/awx/docs/logging_integration.md

 of 3rd party external log aggregation services.
 Services connected to this data feed should be useful in order to gain insights into Tower usage or technical trends.
-The data is intended to be sent in JSON format over a HTTP connection using minimal service-specific tweaks engineered in a custom handler or via an imported library.
+The data is intended to be sent in JSON format via three ways: over a HTTP connection, a direct TCP connection or a direct UDP connection.
+It uses minimal service-specific tweaks engineered in a custom handler or via an imported library.

 ## Loggers